1986 Indianapolis 500: Finish

 With 14 laps to go, Rick Mears led Bobby Rahal and Kevin Cogan.
-Fourth place Michael Andretti was still clinging on to the tail-end of the lead lap, just ahead of Mears.
-As the leaders approached traffic, Rahal looked to pass Mears for the lead.
-Down the backstretch, Rahal took the lead and headed towards turn 3.
-Cogan passed Mears on the outside of turn four and took second place.
-Down the frontstretch, Rahal was caught up behind the slower car of Randy Lanier.
+Fourth place Michael Andretti was still clinging on to the tail-end of the lead lap, running just ahead of Mears.
+The leaders approached a string of slower cars, and Mears was experiencing handling difficulties in traffic.
+Mears got caught up behind a slower car, and Rahal pounced.
+Down the backstretch, Rahal got by Mears to take the lead and raced towards turn 3.
+Cogan made a daring pass around the outside of Mears in turn four to take second place.
+Down the frontstretch, Rahal now found himself caught behind the slower car of Randy Lanier.
 Cogan diced back and forth, and slipped by Rahal going into turn one.

-With then 13 laps to go, Cogan suddenly pulled out to a sizable 3-second lead.
+With less than 13 laps to go, Cogan was now in front.
+He opened up a three-second lead.
 Cogan's car was visibly loose in the turns, and on several occasions nearly clipped the outside wall in turn 2.
 Rahal was having trouble keeping up with the hard-charging Cogan, while Mears had slipped to third and appeared to be having some handling difficulties.
 With 7 laps to go, fourth place Michael Andretti ducked into the pit area for a splash of fuel.
-On lap 194, Arie Luyendyk who was running 11th, spun exiting turn four.
+Suddenly on lap 194, Arie Luyendyk who was running 11th, spun exiting turn four.
 His car whipped around and lightly tagged the inside wall near the entrance of the pits.
 The yellow flag came out, and the field was bunched up behind the pace car.
-Cogan's lead was erased, but there was some conjecture that the race could finish under yellow, with Cogan the certain winner.
+Cogan's lead was erased.
+There was some conjecture that the race could finish under yellow, with Cogan the certain winner.
 With the help of the yellow, the fuel concerns were now lessened.